 The STEPS Centre launched in 2006 and is based at the Institute of Development Studies (IDS) and the Science Policy Research Unit (SPRU) at the University of Sussex in the UK.

-We work with a network of partners in Asia, Africa, Latin America and Europe and are funded by the Economic and Social Research Council.
+We work with a network of partners in Asia, Africa, Latin America, North America and Europe and are funded by the Economic and Social Research Council.

 - Address global challenges through interdisciplinary research projects which bring together development studies and science and technology studies

 - Develop a theoretical pathways approach to understanding interactions between social, technological and environmental dynamics in diverse local conditions